vytenisu/adventofcode-2019-intcode/README.md

 ## State of emulator

 It should be completely operational.
-Major emulator version matches task number of Advent Of Code 2019.
+Emulator version corresponds to task number of Advent Of Code 2019.
 So far at v13.0.0 it seems to be backwards compatible with previous tasks of the same year.

 There is no test coverage for now - sry.